 - Operating system and version, like Windows 10 build 10.0.19043.1288

 - App names, like Microsoft Word: On personal BYOD devices, your organization can only see your administered University apps inventory, not your personal apps.
-On corporate-owned devices, your organization can see all of your app inventory.
+On University devices, your organization can see all of your app inventory.

 - Device owner